-When issues like this are flagged, a Suspicious Activity Report (SAR) may be filed in order for the bank or institution to make necessary adjustments.
+When such issues are flagged, the bank or institution may file a Suspicious Activity Report (SAR) to make necessary adjustments.

 How do KYC standards help prevent identity theft, money laundering, and financial fraud?

 It’s impossible to prevent all the nefarious activity out there completely.
 But KYC standards provide institutions and their customers with safeguards against ever-present risks.
-Verifying customer identities and assessing their activities’ risk is essential to the institution-customer relationship.
+Verifying customer identities and assessing the risk of their activities is essential to the institution-customer relationship.
 In addition, a detailed understanding of their customers’ identities and activities enables institutions to determine their validity, ultimately protecting both parties.

 Gaining the edge over financial crime does come with a cost, however.
 LexisNexis’ Global True Cost of Compliance 2020 report showed that financial institutions spent significantly more on financial crime compliance in 2020 than in previous years – as much as $213.9 billion.

-Many of the processes involved in collecting and analyzing customer data can be automated.
-That doesn’t mean you can completely eliminate human input and the time cost it brings.
+Many processes can be automated in collecting and analyzing customer data.
+That means you can only partially eliminate human input and the time cost it brings.
 But it does mean less redundancy and less error.

 Focus on data quality

-Your KYC process is only as good as the data collection that underlies it.
+Your KYC process is only as good as the underlying data collection.
 Problems with data quality may account for over a quarter of operational costs.
-There are several steps you can take to ensure your data is correct, complete and timely:
+There are several steps you can take to ensure your data is correct, complete, and timely:

-- Implement strict oversight on all manual processes
+- Implement strict oversight of all manual processes

 - Incorporate adverse media data into screening

 KYC verification and onboarding are the beginning, not the end.
 Existing KYC data needs to be refreshed to ensure its accuracy and completeness.
-New information needs to be incorporated, whether this comes from media, or changes in a customer’s behavior and risk profile.
+New information must be incorporated, whether from media or changes in a customer’s behavior and risk profile.